Sebelino/nixos-config/environments/t14s/README.md

 Click on the Chrome profile and set the theme color to dark.

-Chromium settings -> Appearance -> Show home button
+Chromium settings -> Appearance -> Show home button Chromium settings -> On startup -> Continue where you left off

 Install extensions: